-As a student, I remember getting headaches from all the information I had to cram into my head on any given day.
-It seemed impossible to have to remember 8 classes worth of 45 minutes of information, then go home and do homework on it all.
+As a student, I remember feeling like it was impossible to have to remember 8 classes worth of 45 minutes of information, then go home and do homework on it all.

 But that’s nothing compared to now.

 As an adult in this age of sound bites and information overload it seems even less possible to remember everything that comes at me in one day.

 But there is one thing different to being an adult than being a schoolgirl…

 For one thing, I’m rarely forced to listen to or absorb information I don’t want to listen to or absorb.

 If I don’t have to remember it, I won’t.
 If I have to remember, it but it’s not particularly interesting to me, there’s an app on my cellphone conveniently located in my pocket at all times.